-- Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences.
+- Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Encourage design that integrates with the heritage styles of the precinct; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences. - Encouraging new attached townhouses to present as single dwellings to the street.